the "Off Air" ShortWave Signals

 160 mins of MONO recording time on a single MD without

-heavy compression (even more with the LP2/4 or Hi-MD
+heavy compression in high quality SP mode (even more with the LP2/4 or Hi-MD

 formats).
-Try that with your CDR-CDRW in a non compresed
+Try that with your CDR-CDRW in a non compressed

 features.
 WITHOUT USING A COMPUTER, you